N02870941/mazes/pages/intuition.md

 # Notes on runtime and space analysis

 We will explore the runtime of both generating the maze, and solving it.
-But, before we do that we must prove a few things and understand that runtime analysis on graphs is often times dependent on **how** the graph is implemented.
+But, before we do that we must prove a few things and understand that runtime analysis on graphs is dependent on **how** the graph is implemented.
 Let's explore the worst case scenarios.

 As stated, a graph `G = {V, E}` can have a vertex set with cardinality `|V|`.
 Provided that each vertex in an **arbitrary** graph can be connected to at most, every other vertex, the cardinality of the edge set